Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Near the end, her mom, a quiet woman who had immigrated to the U.S. as a teenager and loved telenovelas, could communicate only by laughing or crying.
 Navarro was there when she took her last breath in 2009, at age 53.
 "What I went through with my mom I wouldn't wish on anyone," she said.

 It has happened again and again in her family — relatives struck by the same terrible disease, most without any clue what it was.
-An aunt, an uncle, a cousin, a grandfather, a great grandfather.
+An aunt, an uncle, a cousin, a grandfather, a great-grandfather.
 "Too many have died," Navarro said.
 All in their early 50s.

 Now the family knows the reason for their curse: It's a rare type of early-onset Alzheimer's disease, caused by what's come to be known as the "Jalisco" genetic mutation.
-Doctors today can tell someone they have it but they can't stop its destructive march.
+Doctors today can tell someone they have it, but they can't stop its destructive march.

 For Navarro, watching her relatives succumb is like looking into a crystal ball, one she wants to hurl across the room.
 She, too, has the mutation.